Brandawg93/homebridge-nest-cam/README.md

 3. Run [Homebridge](https://github.com/nfarina/homebridge)
 4. Add extra camera accessories in Home app using the same setup code as [Homebridge](https://github.com/nfarina/homebridge)

-#### Raspberry Pi
-You may want to use OMX for transcoding as the CPU on the board can be slow.
-If so, make sure the ffmpeg installed on your Pi has `h264_omx` support and set the `ffmpegCodec` option below to `h264_omx`.
-You can always compile ffmpeg from source using [these instructions](https://github.com/legotheboss/YouTube-files/wiki/(RPi)-Compile-FFmpeg-with-the-OpenMAX-H.264-GPU-acceleration).

-#### Mac OS
-You may want to use VideoToolbox hardware acceleration for transcoding.
-If so, make sure the ffmpeg installed on your Mac has `videotoolbox` support and set `ffmpegCodec` option below to `h264_videotoolbox`.

 #### Docker
 The Homebridge Docker container requires an extra environment variable to install ffmpeg: `PACKAGES=ffmpeg`.
-The Docker container also requires the `libx264` codec as it uses the ffmpeg inside the container and not the ffmpeg on the device running the container.

 ### Setting up the Config.json
 Setting up a Google Account with homebridge-nest is a pain, but only needs to be done once, as long as you do not log out of your Google Account.